windywish/Fun-engine-2.0/Praxial_Canon_&_Memory_Core.md

 **The Axiom of Completeness**

 To ensure the stability of the Fun Engine Framework, all Basic Settings must adhere to the following criteria before integration:
 1.  **Completeness:** No detail of the content shall be omitted.
-The mechanism must be fully described from abstract potential to concrete realization (Core Essence, Mechanism, Emergent Property, Canon Alignment).
+The mechanism must be fully described including Objective, Target, Operation, Definition (Essence, Mechanism, Emergent Property, Canon Alignment), Rationale, and Scope.
 2.  **Accuracy:** No error of detail shall be permitted.
 Syntax, nomenclature (e.g., `[BPMS]`), and IDs must be exact.
 3.  **Consistency:** No conflict or contradiction with the existing Canon is permissible.